Aaron-Bopp/TIM/40_Evergreens/Note storage is important because it defines how you access and retain knowledge.md

 - [[twitter.com]] [^2]
 - Paper notes (or slip notes ala [[Zettlekassen]])

-If you would like to easily access your notes anywhere without hassle and have lots of easy interfaces to work with, [[Evernote]] or [[Roam Research]] would be very good options, but if you would like to be able to use tools like [[Git]], scripting, or be able to access your notes from multiple different systems plaintext files are the best choice, and the best choice for plaintext files is [[Obsidian (software)]].
+If you would like to easily access your notes anywhere without hassle and have lots of easy interfaces to work with, [[Evernote]] or [[Roam Research (software)]] would be very good options, but if you would like to be able to use tools like [[Git]], scripting, or be able to access your notes from multiple different systems plaintext files are the best choice, and the best choice for plaintext files is [[Obsidian (software)]].

 [[Choosing a note writing system is choosing a system for thought]], but sometimes just starting is more important so [[When in doubt, write what you think]].